hrand1005/grafapyAPI/README.md

 + [examples](https://github.com/hrand1005/grafapyAPI/tree/master/examples)
 + [documentation (wiki)](https://github.com/hrand1005/grafapyAPI/wiki)

-# Version 0.0.1, Getting Started
-Everything you need to use grafapy can be found in the API directory.
-(Version 0.0.1) Put your scripts in the API directory to make use of grafapy.
-Packages coming soon!

 # What is it?
 Grafapy is a python-grafana API that specializes in creating dashboards with myriad panels of a single size.
 The API allows a user to configure grafana pages using dashboard, panel, and query objects instead of working with a JSON.